RobinBoers/dotfiles-legacy/docs/tty.md

 This color scheme is based on frontend delight.
 The color scheme I also use in other applications and Alacritty (my terminal).

+Notice that I didn't change the background color (usually #1b1c1d).
+That is because the color scheme gets only set after login.
+That means that the background color of the /etc/issue and login prompt will be black, but when I log in, it gets changed, and a ugly line is visible.

 ## Tmux config

 Tmux is a cool way to have "windows" in the TTY.
 It's like a text based window manager.
 My tmux config uses keybindings similair to my Openbox and Qtile configs.
 This does require a custom keymap, which is also set in `/etc/vconsole.conf`.